abudygold/bsp-fe/projects/angular-ui-lib/README.md

 # Angular UI Kit

-Welcome to the Angular UI Library!
+Welcome to the Angular UI Kit!
 This project provides reusable Angular components to accelerate your development workflow.

 ## Features